Coccydynia: Proper equipment used to preventing coccyx pain

 There is no definite way to fully prevent coccyx pain because an accident can occur at any given time.
 However, people who are obese are at a higher risk for developing coccyx pain.
 Carrying excessive weight contributes to more stress on the coccyx while sitting down causing increased chances of pain.

 Prevention of carrying excessive weight gain can help reduce the tension and pressure on the coccyx.
 In other words, the coccyx for obese people may be more posteriorly outward when they are sitting down.
 Avoidance of contact sports like basketball, football, and or hockey can decrease the risks of coccyx pain, because it can help reduce the chances of falling.

 Another method is proper safety equipment for sports is to prevent coccyx pain.
-For example, there are hockey pants that provide extra cushion that protect the thigh, coccyx, and buttocks.
-These results will lead to less falls that can cause trauma to the coccyx.
+For example, hockey pants that provide extra cushion to protect the thigh, coccyx, and buttocks are available.

 Stretches and strengthening exercises for prevention

 A kneeling groin stretch can help prevent coccyx pain from occurring after long periods of sitting.
 The adductor magnus is involved in the kneeling groin stretch, and when it is tight it can contribute to tailbone pain, so stretching can help prevent tailbone pain.
-Other stretches like piriformis stretch, and hands to feet stretch, can relieve stress off the muscles around the coccyx, after sitting for a long time.
+Other stretches like piriformis stretch, and hands to feet stretch, can relieve stress from the muscles around the coccyx after sitting for a long time.
 These release tension built up around the muscles in the coccyx.